BenGlasser/demeter/README.md

 #### Demeter Service

-Now we need to fire up the backend.
+Now we need to fire up the the webapp.

 Run the following from the root of this project